vikassri/vikassri.github.io/_posts/2020-07-22-OpenCV-Basics.md

 ```

 #### **Reading WebCam**
 Reading video is pretty much similar as reading using webcam or laptop cam, All you need to do is to find the reference of your camera.
-Generally its `0` if it's your laptop or webcam and `1` if you have secondary camera attached to your system
+Generally its `0` if it's your laptop or webcam and `1` if you have secondary camera attached to your system.

 ```python
 import cv2